GSA/cio.gov-redo/_members/bio.gfrerer.james.md

 layout: bio
 name:  Mr. James Gfrerer
 permalink: /about/members-and-leadership/gfrerer-james/
+subtitle: Team and Leadership
+title: About Our Council

-title: Asst.
+position: Asst.
 Sec. for IT and Chief Information Officer
 agency: Department of Veteran Affairs
 bio-image: /gfrerer.jpg
 bio-image-alt-text: James Gfrerer